William Martin (Royal Marines officer): Tom Martin

 Another investigation into the Dasher affair was published in 2003 by Colin Gribbons, drawing similar conclusions to the Steeles'.
 However, Gribbons identified the body used in Operation Mincemeat as that of yet another person, Tom Martin, a sailor who perished in the Dasher incident.
+However, the sailor, Able Seaman Thomas Joseph Martin, is recorded by the Commonwealth War Graves Commission as also died on 27 March 1943 and also being buried at Ardrossan Cemetery where a headstone exists.